From Java 8 to Java 11+

 at net.snowflake.client.jdbc.internal.apache.arrow.memory.util.MemoryUtil.<clinit>(MemoryUtil.java:87)

-As it is explained in this article
+As explained in this article

 Class Loaders

-Runtime compilation
+Runtime Compilation

-Fortunatly, Java can compile to a lower version just by adding the -target
+Fortunately, Java can compile to a lower version just by adding the -target or --release flag.
+So we added --release to the compiler call.

 We then moved the default runtime to Java 17, as we believe it will catch more problems.
 So now our CI is a mix of Java 17 and Java 11 for some jobs.

-Remaining parts
+Remaining Parts

-Runtime infrastructure
+Runtime Infrastructure

-Support for Spark 2 was also dropped in the process as it was incompatible with the newest Java versions.
+Support for Spark 2 was also dropped in the process, as it was incompatible with the newest Java versions.

 Plugins